samvera-labs/openseadragon-react-viewer/README.md

 ### Start development environment

-To spin up the development environment run:
+To spin up the development environment (which is a Styleguidiest dev environment) run:

 ```
 yarn dev
 ```

-Visit http://localhost:10001/ in your browser.
+Visit http://localhost:6060/ (Styleguidist's default port) in your browser.

 See `rollup.config.js` for development and packaging configuration details.
 Development environment runs from a `UMD` bundled file, which is saved to the `/public` folder for local development.